3bHussein/Dahab-InforMatics/README.md

     8- add alt in photo for Logo ,our Technologies image in ||(Home-Page) Host 9-Finished Creating Email for Dahab Website
-    10-Add Social Media link in Mobile Header ,Footer
+    10-Add Social Media link in Mobile Header ,Footer 11-Remove arrow slider in home Page In HOst 12-change main name in home page for informatics 13-change join us tap to career
+    14-add Font Awesome
+    15-resize Header in Home
+    16-Add "E-learning Tools" in Header.
+In HOst 17-Prevent Right Click
+    18-make a restricted extension   in CV in Career

 # Next progress in website

     ~~Edit About Page Header~~
     -Change photos in Main Header page
     -change photos in Slider
-    -Try make restricted extension   in CV in Join Us -Add hover Action for Each Tab
+    -Add hover Action for Each Tab
     -Apply New Email in Site
     -Improve Seo in Site